datalab-dev/ucd_library_libguide_chatbot/README.md

-# LibBot: UC Davis LibGuide RAG Chatbot
+# LibBot: UC Davis Library LibGuide Chatbot

 > [!IMPORTANT]
 > This project originated as a group collaboration back during 2025 Spring Quarter.
-The original team prototype was primarily built in R, along with Ollama; team member acknowledgements, resources and data store, and documentation can be found in the [[**STS195-legacy-group-original**]](https://github.com/datalab-dev/2025_startup_libguide_chatbot/tree/main) branch of the LibBot repo.
+The original team prototype was primarily built in R, along with Ollama; team member acknowledgements, resources and data store, and documentation can be found in the [[**v1.0b-STS195**]](https://github.com/datalab-dev/ucd_library_libguide_chatbot/tree/v1.0b-STS195) branch of this repository.

 > [!NOTE]
 > LibBot's corpus is based on UC Davis LibGuides scraped February 20th, 2025.